gourarushi/Character-Trajectory/README.md

 - As soon as a task is finished, push the code to the repository with self-explanatory details in the commit.
 Please do **not** push work in progress to the repository.
 - Do **not** push data files (i.e. dataset, embeddings, models etc.) to the repository as it is only intended for source files.
 When you want to share data files, use this [Cloud directory](https://cloud.dfki.de/owncloud/index.php/f/64008678)
 - Document the code along with your implementation because it becomes very difficult to do it at the end.
+- Create a **"src"** folder for the code, **"images"** folder for plots, and a **"statistics"** folder for evaluation files.
+This structure will help you to organize the files within the repository.
+- Note down your findings in this readme.
+Use the sections below that are created for each Milestone.
+Only summarize the finding.
+For deatails you can create individual files and link them (e.g. M1_readme.md).

 **Dataset sources:**
 Huge Collection of time-series datasets: www.timeseriesclassification.com/